Felixphone/20-Lives-with-life-steal/README.md

 To setup:
 1. load datapack into world folder under datapacks
 2. load up world
-3. run the command /reload
+3. run the command: /tag @s add Wool20LivesAdministrator        #this will enable you to gain acces to the command book
+4. run the command: /reload
-4. click on the bold text to obtain the command book
+5. click on the bold text that says 'interactive command book' to obtain the command book

 Most options can be configured through this book and it should step you through the process.
+More detail is provided about options by hovering over them with the mouse.

 Enjoy! :)